By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Pros: Strengthen Single Responsibility Principle (SRP), as the

-will not need to check for differences between the old and updatedassignment
+UpdateAssignmentCommandwill not need to check for differences between the old and updatedassignmentdetails. -

 Cons: May increase coupling.
 If the additional